 Let’s keep going.

-Other people who may
+Other people who may have access:

 - Both organizations have administrators who can